LiskArchive/lisk-legacy-docs/tutorials/invoice.md

     /**
     * applyAsset() is where the custom logic of the PaymentTransaction is implemented.
-    * applyAsset() and undoAsset() use the information about the sender's account from the `store`.
     *
+    * The database is searched for the existance of an InvoiceTransaction with the ID that is set in the `asset.data` field of the PaymentTransaction.
-    * If it's the first invoice, the account is sending, two new properties `invoiceCount` and `invoicesSent` are added to the account assets.
+    * If the transaction is found, the `requestedAmount` in the `asset` field is compared to the PaymentTransaction amount.
-    * If at least one other invoice has already been sent by this account, it would increment `invoiceCount` and add the Transaction ID of the InvoiceTransaction to the `invoicesSent` list.
+    * If the transaction amount is equal or higher than the `requestedAmount` in the corresponding InvoiceTransaction, the PaymentTransaction gets accepted.
     */
 	applyAsset(store) {
 		super.applyAsset(store);